 Roll an Estate’s Pension Plan or IRA to the Heirs

-In addition to the income tax bite, you also owe estate taxes on the value of the account as of the date of death (or alternate valuation date, if you make the election).
-For an estate that holds a large IRA; between the income and estate taxes paid, the effective tax rate can be almost 97 percent.
+In addition to the income tax bite, if you’re dealing with a large enough estate, you may also owe federal and/or state estate taxes on the value of the account as of the date of death.
+Talk about double taxation.
+Between the income and estate taxes paid, the effective tax rate on a large IRA can be about 97 percent.